quicwg/multipath/draft-ietf-quic-multipath.md

 associated with the old path.
 The multipath extension specified in this document requires several changes to that mechanism:

-  *  Simultaneous transmission of non-probing packets on multiple paths.
+  *  Simultaneous transmission on multiple paths.
-  *  Continuous use of an existing path even if non-probing packets have been received on another path.
   *  Introduction of an path idendifier to manage connection IDs and packet number spaces per path.
   *  Removal of paths that have been abandoned.